PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

 ## 1.10 OBSERVATION PERIOD

 The observation period domain is designed to capture the time intervals in which data are being recorded for the person.
-An observation period is the span of time when a person is expected to have the potential of drug and condition information recorded.
+An observation period is the span of time when a person is expected to have a clinical fact represented in the PEDSNet version 2 data modelo.
 This table is used to generate the PCORnet CDM enrollment table.

 While analytic methods can be used to calculate gaps in observation periods that will generate multiple records (observation periods) per person, for PEDSnet, the logic has been simplified to generate a single observation period row for each patient.